-- Nominate potential national Heritage Landmarks while recommending historic sites to the United Methodist Church of Greater New Jersey.
+- Nominate potential national Heritage Landmarks while recommending historic sites to the United Methodists of Greater New Jersey.

-- Work with the United Methodist Church of Greater New Jersey and its local churches celebrate all or any historical milestones.
+- Work with the United Methodists of Greater New Jersey and local churches celebrate all or any historical milestones.

 - Engage with other Wesleyan denominational archives to uplift our common heritage.